sffc/socketio-file-upload/README.md

 #### instance.submitFiles(files)

-Call this method to manually submit a `FileList` object to be uploaded over the socket.
-The argument is of type [FileList](https://developer.mozilla.org/en-US/docs/Web/API/FileList).
+Call this method to manually submit an array of files.
+The argument can be either a [FileList](https://developer.mozilla.org/en-US/docs/Web/API/FileList) or an array of [File](https://developer.mozilla.org/en-US/docs/Web/API/File) objects.

 #### instance.destroy()